Driving is a very complex activity that requires a number of cognitive skills that may decline as we age.

 The Department of Elder Affairs administers programs and services for elders across the state of Florida through 11 Area Agencies on Aging, which operate as Aging and Disability Resource Centers (ADRCs).
 These ADRCs function as a single, coordinated system for information and access to services for all Floridians seeking long-term care resources.
 The ADRCs provide information and assistance about state and federal benefits, as well as available local programs and services.
 Click here to locate your local ADRC.

-The Silver Alert program is a collaborative effort between local law enforcement, the Florida Department of Law Enforcement (FDLE), the Florida Department of Transportation (FDOT), and the Florida Highway Patrol (FHP) to share information with the public to help improve the chances of a safe recovery.
-A Silver Alert helps local law enforcement in the rescue of missing persons who are driving a car by broadcasting pertinent information to the public through the use of dynamic message signs on Florida highways.
+Florida's Silver Alert program, is a collaborative effort between local law enforcement, the Florida Department of Law Enforcement (FDLE), the Florida Department of Transportation (FDOT), and the Florida Highway Patrol (FHP) designed to find them quickly by sharing information with the public to help improve the chances of a safe recovery.
+A Silver Alert helps local law enforcement in the rescue of missing persons who are driving a car by broadcasting pertinent information to the public using dynamic message signs on Florida highways.

 Dementia-friendly transportation goes beyond age-friendliness.
 It is a transportation service that considers the special needs of passengers with all stages of memory loss.
 Learn more about how we are helping those serving people with memory loss in our in Florida brochures created in partnership with REACH and the Dementia Care & Cure Initiative.